VictuarVi/PoliMi-PhD-Thesis/README.md

 Depending on the **thesis template** you need to use, change the `frontispiece` argument:

+- `phd` for "PhD Thesis Template"
-- "PhD Thesis Template", "DEIB PhD Thesis" are mapped to `phd`
+- `deib-phd` for "DEIB PhD Thesis"
-- "Classical Format Thesis" is mapped to `classical-format`
+- `classical-format` for "Classical Format Thesis"
-- "Computer Science and Engineering" is mapped to `cs-eng-master`
+- `cs-eng-master` for "Computer Science and Engineering"

 The template also offers the Executive Summary and the Article Format; in order to use them show the respective functions: